Simple Guide to POPI Compliance

 They should add disclaimers to physical and digital forms where applicable, and update their terms and conditions to communicate what information they possess and how it will be used, stored and, if applicable, shared.

-Businesses must also ensure that any personal information they collect is adequately protected from data breaches and theft.
+Businesses must also ensure that any personal information they collect is adequately protected from data breaches and identity theft.
 This may involve updating systems used to collect and store personal information, and implementing new security products and protocols.
 Ideally, it should also involve training all staff on data protection and privacy requirements.

 Non-compliance with POPI can result in a hefty fine and/or imprisonment for up to 12 months.